 Volume measurement with DroneDeploy is an extremely fast, accurate and cost-effective method to analyze volumes on your maps from any device.
 User tests have found that when following best practices DroneDeploy's volume measurements are accurate within 1-2% of traditional ground-based laser measurements.

 Below we'll walk you through best practices for how to use the volumetric tool, what the calculations mean, and how to provide feedback.

 Internet Explorer will NOT allow you to create volume measurements.
-Please use Google Chrome or Mozilla Firefox with DroneDeploy.com instead.
+DroneDeploy is best supported on the latest version of Google Chrome.

 In order to define a volume to measure, you first need to select an area for which to compute the volume.

 - Choose the